p-vbordei/ProductExplorer/README.md

 Here is a brief overview of the architecture:
 - Access an API to get product data and reviews data for products sold on Amazon.
 - Processing Reviews: For each review, the assistant generates a response using the chat model.
 Each response has a series of
-- Improvements, facts and issues are clustered toghtether based on simmilarity
+- Product Attribute Values are clustered toghtether based on simmilarity.
+Labels are generated for each cluster.
+- Quantification is done over the observed attribute values/ clusters.
 - Problem Statements are identified and described for each of the clusters
 - Solutions for the Problem Statements are created and clustered.
 They are presented as solutions prepared by junior engineers.
 - Product Improvements are generated based on product understanding and previously presented solution clusters.